- Our details as the data controller

 - Require erasure of your personal data;

-- Withdraw consent to processing of your personal data, where applicable;
+- Withdraw consent to the processing of your personal data, where applicable, otherwise we could not provide you with the service;

 - Lodge a complaint with your national supervisory authority (in the EEA) if you believe that your privacy rights have been breached.